 At the successful completion of the program, attendees will receive their LSU Certificate of Completion and will be eligible to test for the ABA Certificate in Business and Commercial Lending.

 There are several programs available for credit analyst training based on a model of exposing participants to significant amounts of information over three days in a classroom.
 We believe there is a better way.

-Our program is designed to educate credit analysts on fundamentals rather than to train them to perform tasks.
+Our program is designed to educate credit analysts on fundamentals and provide perspective as to why the institution needs the analysis for decision making purposes and how the analysis will be used rather than to simply train them to perform tasks.

-- Attendees will be in the classroom for two days per month for six months with an education that focuses on the fundamental elements underlying the underwriting and lending processes, all the while networking with peers and participating in group projects.
+- Attendees will be in the classroom for two days per month for six months with an education that focuses on the key topics critical to the underwriting and lending processes, all the while networking with peers and participating in group projects.

 - Rather than rushing to the next topic, attendees will be given time back at their home institution to read more about the subject and work with senior bank personnel as mentors who will apply the material to real-life examples of the bank’s policies and procedures.

 - There will be out of class assignments and quizzes to ensure success at each step with personal advising as needed.

 From the Program Manager

 I was a commercial banker for almost 20 years with experience in underwriting, commercial lending, credit policy, and problem loan resolution, giving me a real sense of what industry needs from commercial underwriters and loan officers.
 I have taught the Commercial Banking course at LSU for over 13 years, giving me a real sense of how to teach the material and be an educator in addition to being a trainer.
 Let me put this experience to work for you and your institution – I promise to return you or your employee with a deeper understanding of what commercial banks need from their underwriters and lenders, and with the soft skills needed to be more productive.